kubecost/cost-analyzer-helm-chart/.github/PULL_REQUEST_TEMPLATE.md

 ## How was this PR tested?

 ## Have you made an update to documentation?
+If so, please provide the corresponding PR.